JOURNAL OF GENTRY GENEALOGY

 David-II Family

-• The family of David-III lived in South Carolina throughout almost all of this period of time with the exception of David's son Nicholas.
-The latter left on an expedition to eastern Tennessee for an overland trip to the site of what became Fort Nashboro (Davidson County, Fig. 5).
-Nicholas was killed by Indians, in about 1781, and his family was granted land in compensation by the North Carolina Legislature.
-Four other sons of David, namely Cain, Elijah, John and Simon served brief periods of militia service during the war, but none of them long enough to apply later for veterans pensions or benefits.
+The family of David-II lived in South Carolina throughout all of this period of time, living in Edgefield and Spartanburg Districts.
+Four sons of David, namely Cain, Elijah, John and Simon served brief periods of militia service during the war, but none of them long enough to apply later for veterans pensions or benefits.
 Elijah and his brother Elisha moved across the state line to Georgia probably shortly before 1790.

 1790 - 1805